daddia/zen-cli/docs/zen/zen_version.md

 ### Synopsis

-Display the version, build information, and platform details for Zen CLI.
+Display the version information for Zen CLI.

-This command shows comprehensive version information including the release version, build details, Git commit hash, build date, Go version used for compilation, and target platform.
+By default, shows just the version number.
+Use --build-options to see detailed build information including Git commit, build date, Go version, and platform.

 ```
 zen version [flags]